diniamo/run.nvim/README.md

 A minimalistic code runner for fast iteration.

-Instead of configuring how to run projects per-language or per-project, run.nvim simply caches the last command you ran with it, and uses that until you override it.
+Instead of having to configure per-project or per-extension, run.nvim simply caches the last command you ran, and uses that until you override it.

 ## Setup